Metroid Prime Hunters: Appearances in other games

 The bounty hunters in Metroid Prime Hunters are featured in Super Smash Bros.
 Brawl as unlockable character trophies.
 Sylux also makes a minor appearance in Metroid Prime 3: Corruption, where he follows Samus in the game's ending.
 Tanabe said in E3 2015 that he wanted to create a story that centers around Samus and Sylux, noting that "there's something going on between them.
 I want to make a game that touches upon it".
 With a Nintendo 3DS game, Metroid Prime: Federation Force, Tanabe hoped that Federation Forces plot would lead to future Metroid Prime games based on the relationship between Samus and Sylux, with additional involvement from the Galactic Federation marines.
-Metroid Prime 4: Beyond is marketed to have Sylux as a major antagonist, following up on the tease shown in Metroid Prime 3.
+In Federation Force, Sylux appears in the game's special ending, stealing a Metroid.
+Metroid Prime 4: Beyond features Sylux as the main antagonist, following up on the teases in Corruption and Federation Force.